List of Stoke City F.C. managers: History

 One of Mather's key signings Bob McGrory took over having already spent 14 years at the club making over 500 appearances.
 During his time in charge, McGrory almost won the First Division title on two occasions in the 1935–36 and 1946–47 seasons.
 After 31 years with the club, he stood down in 1952.
 Frank Taylor a fitness fanatic, impressed the board and was appointed in time for the 1952–53 season.
 However Stoke were relegated in his first season in charge and after seven seasons in the Second Division Taylor was sacked.
 Taylor was shocked by the chairman's decision and he quit football.

 In 1960 Tony Waddington came in and made an inspired decision to bring Stanley Matthews back to the club.
 Attendance levels increased and in 1963 Stoke won the Second Division.
 Waddington's success grew with the club as in 1964 they reached the Final of the League Cup, losing over two legs to Leicester City then in 1972 he won the club's first major silverware beating Chelsea 2–1 also in the League Cup.
 He was also successful in the FA Cup, reaching the Semi-final stage consecutively in 1971 and 1972 losing out to Arsenal on both occasions.
 However, in 1976 the roof fell off the Victoria Ground and many of Waddington's star players were sold to help pay the repair bill and with Stoke destined for relegation he parted company in March 1977.

 Waddington's assistant and fan favourite George Eastham tried in vain to keep the club up and then struggled in the Second Division, leaving in January 1978.
 Alan A'Court took caretaker role before upcoming Welsh manager Alan Durban came from Shrewsbury Town.
-He guided Stoke to final day promotion at Notts County in 1979; however he surprisingly left in May 1981 to join Sunderland and his assistant at Shrewsbury Richie Barker quickly replaced him.
+He guided Stoke to final day promotion at Notts County in 1979; however, he left in May 1981 to join Sunderland and his assistant at Shrewsbury Richie Barker quickly replaced him.
 Barker started well with the team playing neat passing football however a change of tactics to a long ball style led to a decline in attendances and results and he was sacked in December 1983.